Joshua Klein: Crows

-In 2008 Klein displayed his thesis project at New York University's ITP program.
-This thesis posited that synanthropic species (those that have adapted to living near or in human habitats) could be trained to contribute something useful through interaction with new systems as opposed to acting as parasites in a human environment.
-The demonstration of this was a device which dispensed peanuts and coins in a series of steps designed to teach the crows to drop coins into a slot in exchange for a peanut.
-Klein later spoke about this project at the TED conference and referenced the concept of synanthropy in his Make Magazine article on training your cat to use the toilet.
+In 2008 he presented a thesis project at New York University's Interactive Telecommunications Program (ITP) exploring whether synanthropic species—animals that live near human habitats—could be trained to perform tasks that benefit human environments.
+The demonstration involved a device designed to dispense peanuts and coins in stages intended to encourage crows to drop coins into a slot.
+Klein later spoke about the project at the TED conference and referenced the concept of synanthropy in a Make Magazine article.